argami/argami.github.io/_posts/2023-05-01-dnsmasq-for-local-dev.markdown

   $ sudo brew services restart dnsmasq
 ```

-With this we have already our dns system working for `.test` tld we can check it doing
+With this we have already our dnsmasq system working for `.test` tld we can check it doing

 ```shell
   $ dig +short somefakedomain.test @127.0.0.1
   127.0.0.1
 ```

-Now we need to tell the computer to look for the `.test` tld in that dns server.
-We could only go and add `127.0.0.1` to our dns resolvers but then that will affect to all the request we do.
-To make it work only for the `.test` domains we should do this:
+Now we need make our dns resolution to look for the `.test` tld in our dnsmasq.
+This could be done in 2 ways:
+1. Add `127.0.0.1` to our dns resolvers `(/etc/resolv.conf)`.
+But then that will affect to the resolution of all domains not only the `.test`.
+2. Or make the dns resolver aware that `.test` domains has to be resolved with dnsmasq at `127.0.0.1`

+We are going to do the **second** one:

 ```shell
   sudo mkdir -v /etc/resolver